 Although he’s on a top chair in a huge conglomerate, he finds time for his passion for photography and has founded 19th JF to pursue his passion and also teach the same.
 His pictures are uncanny, out of the world.

-I have seen many photographs but his style is different.
+I’ve seen many photographs but his style is different.
 He does workshops regularly in and around Mumbai.
 If you’re thinking to learn photography, you should definitely catch hold of Anil in this lifetime.
 You can check some of his photographs by clicking here.